 Smoke cleansing (aka smudging) can be used to promote good energy in your home, to perform a blessing, or to mark any number of mental or spiritual occasions.
 Read on if you want to learn how to make a sage smudge stick for positive energy and spiritual cleansing.

 “So you’re a witch now?”

-I had already dried and preserved about 5 mason jars worth for tea and still had tons left over.
+I had already dried and preserved about 5 mason jars worth and still had tons left over.
 Making DIY smudge sticks to use throughout the year seemed like a fun new way to preserve the sage and create a handmade gift to give to friends.